magicoli/band-tools/README.md

 ## Description

 A basic post types and tools for bands.
-Allow publishing of albums with songs list.
+Allow publishing of records with songs list.
 Easy enough for a single band.
 Complete enough for several ones.

 ### Goals